htammen/cap-mtx-ext-sample/README.md

 ###### Adjust app environment for ui app

-To be able to work with a tenant environment you have to edit the downloaded environment config.
+To be able to work within a tenant environment you have to edit the downloaded environment config.

 - Open `default-env.json` in an editor
 - At the end add the following lines (overwrite the existing `destinations` entry.